 This song needs no introduction.
 From the moment that bass line hits you’re dancing.
-Spoon made it famous, and David Byrne called it one of his favorites songs of the year, but did you know that an overlooked band called The Natural History wrote it?
+Spoon made it famous, and David Byrne called it one of his favorites tracks of the year, but did you know that an overlooked band called The Natural History wrote it?

-Brothers Julian and Max Tepper, two-thirds of The Natural History, conceived the song in a house they’d rented in Woodstock, New York.
+Brothers Julian and Max Tepper, two-thirds of The Natural History, conceived “Don’t You Ever” in a house they’d rented in Woodstock, New York.
 “At that time, we were working on our second album, The People That I Meet, and, unlike with the first, we were largely coming up with songs together through jamming,” Julian told me.
 “With ‘Don’t You Ever,’ I recall my brother and I sitting in the den of this old wooden house, and the two of us just playing this riff for a long time.
 Then the drummer of our group, Derek, joined us and the full rhythm of the song was born.”

 Max and Spoon’s Britt Daniel were exchanging a lot of demos at that time.
 Something about the song struck Daniel and the two bands ended up touring together in 2002 and 2003.
 Alas, The Natural History broke up before The People That I Meet ever arrived.
 Spoon would go on to record their own rendition of the track, adopting the playful title, “Don’t You Evah,” and releasing it as the third single of their acclaimed 2007 record, Ga Ga Ga Ga Ga.
 “I’m a big fan of their version, and super grateful to Spoon for all they’ve done for the song,” Julian said.
 In 2008, Spoon released the Don’t You Evah EP, which includes mixes by Diplo as well as the original version by The Natural History.
 We’re honored to premiere its re-release on Grey Matter.